dougmiller/theMetaCityArticles/lets-make-a-terrible-image-processing-pipeline.md

     done
 ```

-Due to the ability for flif to onyl download the data needed to show well at the required size, this output goes directly to finished.
+Due to the ability for flif to only download the data needed to show well at the required size, this output goes directly to finished.
 The other(s) go to the `resize` step.

 <aside>You will see this pattern of watching a drop folder and coping it to a finished folder which moves it to the next folder a lot.
 It seems to work quite well.</aside>